ihmeuw/pseudopeople/docs/source/configuration/index.rst

 .. code-block:: yaml

     decennial_census: # Dataset
-        row_noise: # "Omit a row" is in the column-based noise category
+        row_noise: # "Omit a row" is in the row-based noise category
             omit_row: # Noise type
                 row_probability: 0.05 # Parameter (and value)